WS Grain Cleaners

 The WS Sosnowski [sos NOW ski] grain cleaning machines use unique air flows created by centrifugal force to separate good grain from almost any crop material.
 Seed cleaning using air flow is gentle.
 The air flow adjustment determines the cleaning action and its proper control is key to obtaining good results.
 A central diffusing element and a unique pattern of seed spreaders is also key.
 With the excellent design of the Sosnowski grain cleaner, grain cleaning quality is improved to almost twice that of most other similar machines on the market.

 Regulating the air flow controls the separating action.
-Air is sucked up through the center tube in a unique pattern and exits out the exhaust.
+Air is drawn up through the center tube in a unique pattern and exits out the exhaust.
 Anything less dense (weight and surface area) than the good grain will exit the machine through the exhaust.
 Even material that is heavier than the good seed may be taken out if its surface area is large enough.
 For example, wheat heads can be taken out even though they are heavier than the good seed because its surface area is much larger.

 Cleans Various Grains